jecki/DHParser/documentation_src/manuals/04_compile.rst

 that calls a given processing stage only, if the tree handed over from the last stage does not contain any fatal errors.
-Thus, a sequence of processing stages can be written as a sequence of calls of :py:func:`DHParser.compile.process_tree` without the need of any if clauses the check the results for fatal errors after each call.
+Thus, a sequence of processing stages can be written as a sequence of calls of :py:func:`DHParser.compile.process_tree` without the need of any if clauses to check the results for fatal errors after each call.

 The extended pipeline
 ^^^^^^^^^^^^^^^^^^^^^